yogeshdarji99/mesos/README.md

 ## Preconditions

-You still need to full build-setup ready that is used for a "regular" Mesos build, without the Xcode IDE.
+You still need the full build-setup that is used for a "regular" Mesos build, without the Xcode IDE - but only once.
 For details on these first steps, please consult docs/getting-started.md.

 Your first build has to be done using the commandline make as that will trigger further configuration,extraction and patching of the 3rdparty dependencies (e.g. libev etc.).